-In an article entitled “Searching for a Stone Age Odysseus“, authors say that up until a decade ago, archaeologists assumed that the adventurous travels of Odysseus, as reflected in Homer’s Odyssey, were the first ventures in the Mediterranean, believed to have taken place 10,000 years ago.
+In an article entitled “Searching for a Stone Age Odysseus,” authors say that up until a decade ago, archaeologists assumed the adventurous travels of Odysseus, as reflected in Homer’s Odyssey, were the first ventures in the Mediterranean, believed to have taken place 10,000 years ago.
 Some others assumed that sea travel was a human endeavor that started in the Bronze Age.

-However, excavators in 2010 claimed to have found stone tools in Crete dating back at least 130,000 years, leading to assumptions that man traveled the seas as early as in the Neanderthal stage of human development.
+However, excavators in 2010 claimed to have found stone tools in Crete dating back to at least 130,000 years, leading to assumptions that man traveled the seas as early as the Neanderthal stage of human development.

 Paleogenetic studies indicate a common origin for modern humans and Neanderthals, as well as hybridizations between the two hominin species, in at least two places and times: the Near East and Western Europe.